geb/geb/doc/manual/src/chapters/040-pages.md

 ## Dealing with frames

 Frames might seem a thing of the past but if you're accessing or testing some legacy application with Geb you might still need to deal with them.
 Thankfully Geb makes working with them groovier thanks to the `withFrame()` method which is available on Browser, Page and Module.

+### Executing code in the context of a frame

 There are multiple flavours of the `withFrame()` method, but the for all of them the closure parameter is executed in the context of a frame specified by the first parameter:

 * `withFrame(String, Closure)` - String parameter contains the name or id of a frame element
 * `withFrame(int, Closure)` - int parameter contains the index of the frame element, that is, if a page has three frames, the first frame would be at index “0”, the second at index “1” and the third at index “2”